IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_custom_resolver_secondary_zone.rst

 Parameters
 ----------

-  instance_id (True, str, None)
+  transfer_from (True, list, None)
-    (Required for new resource) The unique identifier of a service instance.
+    (Required for new resource) The addresses of DNS servers where the secondary zone data should be transferred from

+  enabled (True, bool, None)
+    (Required for new resource) Enable/Disable the secondary zone

+  description (False, str, None)
+    Descriptive text of the secondary zone

   resolver_id (True, str, None)